 Home Delivery brings food to low-income Cambridge residents who cannot access food pantries due to illness or disability.

-We deliver 40-45 pounds of food, including fresh produce, twice per month to each of 90-100 households.
+We deliver 40-45 pounds of food, including fresh produce, twice per month to more than 100 households.
 Clients are either seniors and/or people with disabilities, and are unable to access traditional food pantries due to their illness or disability.

 Unlike meals-on-wheels programs, Home Delivery brings groceries to our clients, so that the recipients can cook their own food.
 It gives seniors and people with disabilities more control over their meals, while providing a supportive service that helps them to stay in their own homes.